-Ron Galella, also known as the “Godfather of the U. S. Paparazzi Culture,” is a controversial celebrity photographer.
-Perhaps the most problematic as he did manage to have many feuds with the celebs he photographed back in the day.
+Ron Galella, also known as the “Godfather of the U. S. Paparazzi Culture,” is a controversial celebrity photographer from New York City, New York.
+He studied at the Art Center College of Design and is perhaps the most problematic, as he did manage to have many feuds with the celebs he photographed back in the day.
 For example, Elvis Presley’s bodyguards slashed his tires, Brigit Bardot’s security team hosed him, and Sean Penn wanted to handle the trouble maker himself and beat him up with his bare fists.
 Oh, and let’s not forget that Marlon Brando took the same route and punched out five of Ron Galella’s teeth in a punch to the jaw in 1973 and ended up breaking it.
 Tough times.

 Who is Ron Galella?